This recipe for Zucchini Soup is smooth, silky, creamy, and rich. It’s a wonderful way to use up extra zucchini, and a delicious vegetarian dish.

 If you are finding yourself buried in fresh garden zucchini and running out of ways to prepare it, then you are going to love this recipe!

 No zucchini in your garden?
-Stop at the store and grab some so that you can make this amazing zucchini soup, and maybe some homemade zucchini bread too!
+Stop at the store and grab some so that you can make this amazing zucchini soup, and maybe some homemade zucchini bread or zucchini fritters too!

 Why You’ll Love This Recipe for Zucchini Soup